Mask Editor Overview

 The Code pane provides you an integrated view of the mask initialization code and the mask callback code.
 To add parameter callback code, click on the plus button next to the parameter from the Parameter list, the skeleton for the callback code appears.
 Enter MATLAB commands for the callback.

-The Icon pane is divided into these sections:
+The Mask Icon Drawing Commands pane is divided into these sections:

 to show or hide the frame by setting the Block Frame